Banco Bilbao Vizcaya Argentaria: Digital transformation

+banks in Europe to offer such services.

+In September 2025, BBVA announced the expansion of its institutional services through the adoption of Ripple’s cryptocurrency custody solution.
+The initiative is intended to strengthen the bank’s compliance with the European Union’s Markets in Crypto-Assets (MiCA) regulation and broaden its involvement in digital asset markets.

 Credit ratings

 As of January 2023, BBVA had the following debt ratings with the four major rating agencies:

 International expansion

 The international presence of BBVA began in 1902, when the Banco de Bilbao opened a branch in Paris and in 1918 another in London, thus becoming the first Spanish bank with a presence abroad.
 In the 1970s, Banco de Bilbao, Banco de Vizcaya and Banco Exterior were configured as international groups, with the installation of operational and representative offices in the financial capitals of Europe, America and Asia.
 Likewise, the bank initiated a policy of expansion in America through the purchase of local banks in various countries of the continent.

 In 2019 the Bank changed its name to BBVA, dropping local brand names in Argentina (Francés), Mexico (Bancomer), Peru (Continental), and the United States (Compass).
-In addition to the rebranding, Garanti in Turkey was renamed to Garanti BBVA.
+In addition to the rebranding, Garanti in Turkey was renamed Garanti BBVA.

+In February, 2025 BBVA seeking an investment partner, hiring Rothschild to sell part of its 75.5% stake in the Crea Madrid Nuevo Norte real estate project.
+The project, which is expected to be completed by 2035, includes 1.6 million square meters of office space and Spain's tallest skyscraper in its capital.